NicoHood/SecureLoader/Readme.md

 You are still able to burn again the bootloader on your own.
 Keep in mind that the FID Hash will change and all bootloader and firmware data will be lost.

+### Links
+TODO

 ### License
 TODO

 ### FAQ

-TODO improve

 ##### Why not PublicKey/PrivateKey?
+Asymmetric encryption/signing is not required as the BK is considered to be kept secure.
-Uses a lot of flash and is not required.
+An exchange via an insecure channel is not required.
-Does not secure anything more.
-Pc is not more trusted than before.
+If the vendor gives the user the initial BK you can change the BK afterwards.
-Symmetric AES is used anyways
+Symmetric AES implementation is smaller and can be reused in the firmware.
+An asymmetric signing could make the bootloader key authentication simpler though.

 ##### Why not only allow signed firmwares?
 TODO this is wrong
 As a developer I like to play with open source devices.
 The user should also be able to make use of the bootloader.
 It does not lower the security, if the user carefully checks the firmware checksum on the PC.
 This needs to be integrated (forced) into the flashing tool.

 ### TODO
-TODO write Firmware Identifier etc capital/idential TODO check integrity and authenticity words if they match TODO numbe the section, to make it more clear what sub headline is for what topic.
+TODO write Firmware Identifier etc capital/idential TODO write headlines capital
+TODO check integrity and authenticity words if they match TODO numbe the section, to make it more clear what sub headline is for what topic.
  * Add minimum RAM requirement if the bootloader is finished.